zyga/build/build.rst

 System wide directories include:

 `/usr/share/build/include/`:
-    Location of build modules.
-You can install your custom build modules here.
+    Location of modules that can be included in Buildfiles.
+    Additional packages may install new modules here.
 `/usr/share/build/checkers/`:
-    Location of autoconf-like checkers that are used by the _configure_ module.
+    Location of checkers that are used by the configure module.
+    Additional packages may install new checkers projects here.
+`/usr/share/build/core/`:
+    Internal files that make Build itself operate.
+`/usr/share/build/examples/`:
+    Various example projects illustrating particular features of Build.

 BUGS
 ====